Ventromedial prefrontal cortex: Function

 Functional differences between the orbitofrontal and ventromedial areas of the pre-frontal cortex have not yet been clearly established, although the areas of the ventromedial cortex superior to the orbitofrontal cortex are much less associated with social functions and more with pure emotion regulation.
 Research in developmental neuroscience also suggested that neural networks in the ventromedial prefrontal cortex are rapidly developing during adolescence and young adulthood supporting emotion regulation through the amygdala, being associated with a decrease in cortisol levels.
+It should also be noted that damage to the vmPFC can promote higher amygdala activity.
 There are only a few reports of people with early-onset vmPFC damage during childhood, but these individuals tend to have severe antisocial behavior and impaired moral judgment.
 Compared to individuals with damage later in life, their behavior pattern is similar but more severe.
 It is also considered central to the physiology of anxiety and mood disorders.
 However, the precise mechanisms by which vmPFC contributes to affective processing are not fully understood.